xapian/xapian/xapian-core/docs/overview.rst

 ------------------

 Xapian implements both boolean and probabilistic searching.
-There are two obvious ways in which a pure boolean query can be combined with a pure probabilistic query:
+There are two obvious ways in which a pure boolean query could be combined with a pure probabilistic query:

 -  First perform the boolean search to create a subset of the whole